manuducos/flask-todo-app/README.md

 # Introduction

 This is my first project with flask.
 It consists on a todo list app in which you have to register and can create, delete or change the status of todos.
+At the time this is written, this project is deployed at: https://flask-todolist-production-1.rj.r.appspot.com

 # Database